How insulin and IGF-1 bind to their receptors

 Author: Pierre De Meyts, MD, PHD, F.A.C.E.

-From these studies plausible models have emerged.
-The De Meyts 1994 bivalent crosslinking binding model was supported by the recent crystal structure of the insulin receptor and by mathematical modelling, explaining the complex ligand binding kinetics of the insulin and IGF-I receptors which exhibit negative cooperativity, whereby the binding of a second ligand molecule weakens the binding of the first bound molecule by accelerating its dissociation from the receptor.
+From these studies, plausible models have emerged.
+The De Meyts 1994 bivalent cross-linking binding model was supported by the recent crystal structure and mathematical modelling of the insulin receptor.
+These models explain the complex ligand binding kinetics of the insulin and IGF-I receptors that exhibit negative cooperativity.
+The binding of a second ligand molecule weakens the binding of the first bound molecule by accelerating its dissociation from the receptor.

 Click below to complete the form to download the full article and subscribe to our newsletter.